-Recovery from arthroscopic surgery generally includes wearing a splint for a short time, followed by physical therapy.
-Your orthopaedic surgeon will discuss the specific details of your recovery with you prior to your procedur
+Recovery from arthroscopic hand surgery generally includes wearing a splint for a short time, followed by physical therapy.
+Your orthopedic surgeon will discuss the specific details of your recovery with you prior to your procedure.

 Amputations and Replantations